JediRhymeTrix/remotasks-autosubmit/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Disclaimer

+The use of this tool is at your own risk.
+I am not responsible for any consequences that may arise from its use, including but not limited to account suspension or flagging by the platform.
+This tool is intended to provide users with additional capabilities to manage their work more effectively in the face of exploitative measures by these platforms that may result in underpayment.
+It is designed to (somewhat) level the playing field and should be used ethically and responsibly.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)